shef/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 # Delta-t Use of DeltaGram Packet Header Fields

 The Delta-t protocol, as specified here, is assumed to use the DeltaGram protocol [19].
-Delta-t aoes not need explicit packet header space of its own because it can utilize services provided by DeltaGram.
+Delta-t does not need explicit packet header space of its own because it can utilize services provided by DeltaGram.